Expedia Group, Inc.'s (EXPE) CEO George Liszicasz on Q1 2020 Results - Earnings Call Transcript

 Lloyd Walmsley

 Thanks.
 Two questions, if I can.
-First Travago who just did on their call that they expect search marketing to be structurally less compared with going forward.
-So beyond their company specific plans to increase ROI target as kind of part of a broad brand consolidation.
+First trivago suggested on their call that they expect paid search marketing to be structurally less competitive going forward.
+So curious, beyond your company specific plans to increase ROI targets as kind of part of a broad brand consolidation.
 Do you think there can be structural performance marketing advantages coming out of this across the broader OTA space?
 And then secondly, you talked about already starting to see the benefit of the tech re-org.
-I was wondering if you can just give us some examples of some things you have been able to achieve this, as we think about the ability overtime that continue to squeeze benefit out of that?
+I was wondering if you can just give us some examples of some things you have been able to achieve, as we think about the ability overtime that continue to squeeze benefit out of that?

 Peter Kern